zoedarkweather/nft-preview-card-component/README.md

 - I added an aria-label to the image link to view the product.
 However, this causes the screenreader to ignore the image alt text.
 I wasn't entirely sure which was the better option, but I went with clarifying the link.
 What is the best way to handle an image link?
 - I added a hidden h1 to the page as there wasn't one.
 I couldn't find a definitive answer whether this was a good thing to do or not.

-Other questions:
-- I'm not sure I did the image hover correctly.
-I ended up having to set a max-height on the container div and I didn't like doing that, but there was a gap at the bottom showing the green background otherwise.

 ### Continued development

 Continue practicing and learning.